jt-ziolo/TypeScriptDataStructuresAndAlgorithms/LEARNING.md

 - In TypeScript projects, StrykerJS will not detect TypeScript compilation errors and will erroneously show mutants that do not actually survive compilation unless the [Stryker TypeScript Checker plugin](https://stryker-mutator.io/docs/stryker-js/typescript-checker/) is installed.
 - StrykerJS seems to be more likely to report false mutants when Jest's `it.each()` testing method is used. (#TODO)

+## Jest Tests

+- Prefer the `it.each(...)` approach for multiple test cases with the same format (shared "arrange/act/assert" steps).
+When using this approach, avoid putting the test cases into separate objects and referencing them.
+Doing so requires additional type checking and seems to reduce the test code's maintainability, all while not providing much benefit over specifying the test cases within the `each` call.

 ## Linked Lists

 - For this implementation, I set up my doubly linked list class in a particular way to make sure that there cannot be a node before the root node (either by the root node having a `previous` property or by other nodes accepting a root node as their `next` property).
 If I did not do that, then it would have been possible for the root node on the list object to be deleted via `removeAfter` while causing a memory leak, or for the root node to get out of sync with the start of the list.